tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 ![](./fig/CMake_Installation_settings.png)

 7. For detailed descriptions of all configuration options that can be selected in the CMake GUI, see [here](./CMakeOptions.md)
+	**HINT:** A few (red) warnings in the lower window of CMake can be ignored as long as it writes 'Configuring done' at the end
 8. After configuration process has successfully finished, click *Generate*.
 9. After generation process is done click *open Project*.
 It will open OpenInfraPlatform solution in the Visual Studio.
 ***